-It's unfair that any child should have to endure the ordeal of a stay in hospital.
-But if they do, get them a gift that can help them through it.
+It's unfair that any child should have to endure the ordeal of a stay in hospital, but if they do a fun gift can help them get through it.

 My Top Gift Choice For Kids In Hospital

 These ready made gift packs are full of everything a child could want to keep them entertained and happy during their hospital stay, such as coloring markers, paints, modelling clay, magic tricks, playing cards, activity books, and even a finger puppet!

 The thought of our kids getting injured or becoming so sick that they need hospital treatment is every parents worst nightmare.

 As not only are we worried sick at the thought of our little ones going through something so terrible.